MatthiasScholz/demo_terraform_provider/README.md

 # Demo: Terraform Provider Generation

-Using the Hashicorp Terraform Provider Generator.
+Using the HashiCorp Terraform Provider Generator.

 ## Usage

+### Scaffolding

 ``` sh
 # Setup the repository and the tooling